mouhamaadibrahim/mouhamaadibrahim.github.io/mentoring.md

 ## Detailed Examples of Student Projects

-Below are detailed examples of student projects that were part of the "Business Statistics" course.
+Below are detailed examples of student projects that were part of the *Business Statistics* course.
 These projects illustrate how students applied statistical concepts to real-world business challenges through hands-on projects.

 ### 1. Analysis of Global Travel Patterns, Preferences, and Costs